Vonng/pigsty/docs/README.md

 You can run the complete 4-node sandbox on your laptop with vagrant with one command `make up`.
 Or prepare cloud ECS/VPC with Terraform with the same procedure.

-Everything is described in the `pigsty.yml` config file, it's the only difference between different envs: prod, staging/UAT, dev/test sandbox.
+Everything is described in the `pigsty.yml` config file; it's the only difference between different envs: prod, staging/UAT, dev/test sandbox.

 ![](_media/SANDBOX.gif)